Arohan (film): Plot

 Hari Mondal (Om Puri) is a poor farmer who lives in the remote Bengal village of Giripur in Birbhum district with his wife, two sons, brother, an old widowed aunt Kalidashi (Gita Sen) and her daughter Panchi.
 The movie opens in the mid sixties when the Naxalbari uprising is spreading across Bengal and oppressed farmers are being united by youths who believe in communism and a socialist republic.

-Hari and his brother Bolai (Noni Ganguly) are Borgadars, land tillers who plough and harvest the crop on land owned by Jotdars.
+Hari and his brother Bolai (Noni Ganguly) are Borgadars, land tillers who plough and harvest the crop on land owned by the Jotdars.
 Bibhutibhushan Ganguly (Victor Banerjee) is the young jotdar who has just lost his father and now wishes to employ new laws on his Borgadars ensuring his greatest profit while the poor farmer languishes in poverty.
 His estate agent Karmakar (Rajen Tarafdar) does most of his dirty dealings on his behalf that include keeping the poor villagers scared and him in command.
 Hari's sister is about to get married and Hari asks Bibhutibhushan for a loan.
 Bibhutibhushan asks him to not register his Bargadari rights under the government office in exchange.
 Hari is naive and moulded under generations of servility and oppression to realise that his basic rights are being squandered, although his younger brother Bolai isn't happy remaining as mere servants to the landlord.
 Bolai protests on multiple occasions only to be reprimanded by his brother and Karmakar.
 Bolai and Panchi (Sreela Majumdar) love each other.

 Over time, as the communist movement gets stronger in the region, Hari Mandal is oppressed under whims and fancies of the Jotdar, that include making him a paid labourer on his own plot of land and sacking his brother from working with him.
 Bolai is disgusted with the village life and moves to the big city of Calcutta for work.
 Here, he joins a small-time racket of wagon breakers and eventually becomes a political goon for the city's electoral candidates.
 Panchi and her mother both move to Calcutta with help from strangers who offer them employment.
 While Kalidashi gets employed in a middle-class home as the cook and servant for a meager salary, her daughter is trapped with the bait of fancy clothes by a pimp employed by a middle aged Marwari businessman who makes her his mistress.
 Panchi also seems to enjoy her new life and the luxuries of cosmetics, silk sarees and a huge bed to sleep on.
 In a poignant scene, before bedding her for the first time, the businessman asks her whether she has ever slept on a bed before.